department-of-veterans-affairs/va.gov-team/products/caregivers/research/2024-09- Caregivers Study - form content and user interviews/convo-guide-cohort1.md

 1. Have you ever applied for the Caregiver Program before?
    - If no: [Should be yes based on screener criteria]

+2. How long ago was that when you applied?

-2. Were you in the Primary or Secondary Caregiver role?
+3. Are you in the Primary or Secondary Caregiver role?

-3. Did you complete the application in person, at a facility or online?
+4. Did you complete the application in person, at a facility or online?

-4. Do you mind telling us more about that experience?
+5. Do you mind telling us more about that experience?

-5. Did you complete all of the VA forms on your own or did you have help?
+6. Did you complete all of the VA forms on your own or did you have help?
 (Like from an accredited representative, VSO or other source)

-6. What would you say was the most challenging part of the application process that you wish you would have know upfront?
+7. What would you say was the most challenging part of the application process that you wish you would have know upfront?
-   - [Reword prompt] Thinking back, what would you change so the process is better for the next Caregiver/Veteran applying?
+   - [Re-word prompt] Thinking back, what would you change so the process is better for the next Caregiver/Veteran applying?

 ## First Task: [Introduction page] - 2 minutes

 - Thank you for sharing that background.
-Now let's
+Now let's change gears a bit.
+- I'm going to share a link to our staging site with you and have you share your screen when you are read.

 - Link to Production / Staging site?

 - Review this page and tell me about your intial thoughts and expectations of this information before applying.

--
-- Step 2
+- On a scale of 1-5 (1 being very poorly and 5 being very well) - how prepared does this first page make you feel about the application you are about to begin and informed about the process?
+Why did you give it that rating?

 ### Things to watch for:

+- [Does the participant easily locate the apply link?]
-- [Does the participant understand meaning of xyz?]
+- [Does the participant seem to indicate that any of the content is unclear or needs more clarification?]
+- [Does the participant indicate they would need to pause to gather information or would need to coordinate with others to complete the application together?]
-- [Does the participant notice xyz?]
+- [Does the participant comment on making changes to existing caregivers?]
-- [Is the participant aware that they may be sharing personal information on their screen, and are they okay with that? - per question as needed]
-- [Etc]

 **Participant ratings:**